eddmann/eddmann.github.io/_posts/2015/2015-07-22-insertion-removal-and-inversion-operations-on-binary-search-trees-in-php.md

 }
 ```

-Below is a small diagram depicting the removal of a node which meets the third use-case.
+Below is a small diagram depicting the removal of a node which meets the third use case.

 <p style="text-align:center;">
     <img src="/uploads/binary-search-trees-in-php/removal.png" style="width:338px" alt="Binary Search Tree Removal" />